-The Problem: We require to perform a yearly virus scan on these computers, but with the following restrictions:
+The problem: We are required to perform a yearly virus scan on these computers, but with the following restrictions:

-3) No windows updates are allowed to be installed as it results in software conflicts once again
+- No Windows updates are allowed to be installed as it results in software conflicts once again

-5) There is a 1 month window period each year when these computers are not in service and is available for detecting viruses
+- There is a one-month period each year when these computers are not in service and are available for detecting viruses

-What is the best method/s possible with the above mentioned restrictions to ensure that these computers can be properly cleansed
+What is the best method/s possible with the above-mentioned restrictions to ensure that these computers are properly cleansed from viruses?

-That being said … it makes me really uncomfortable to hear “Windows” and “Nuclear Power Station” in the same sentence.
+That being said, it still makes me quite uncomfortable to hear “Windows” and “nuclear power station” in the same sentence.